yellowdog/python-examples/README_CLOUDWIZARD.md

 The following actions are taken in the **AWS account**:

-1. The access key for `yellowdog-cloudwizard-iam-user` is deleted.
+1. The access key for `yellowdog-cloudwizard-user` is deleted.
 2. The IAM policy `yellowdog-cloudwizard-policy` is detached from the user.
 3. The IAM policy `yellowdog-cloudwizard-policy` is deleted.
-3. The user `yellowdog-cloudwizard-iam-user` is deleted.
+3. The user `yellowdog-cloudwizard-user` is deleted.
 4. The `AWSServiceRoleForEC2Spot` service linked role is removed.

 ## Idempotency